 Check out these bladder-friendly guidelines for you and your loved ones:

 With a few changes to your diet, you or your loved one can slow down or stop the adverse effects of an overactive bladder including bed wetting.
-At Home Instead Senior Care Brampton, our compassionate caregivers serve you and your elderly loved ones with in-home care.
+At Home Instead Senior Care Hamilton, our compassionate caregivers serve you and your elderly loved ones with in-home care.
 We provide support with daily activities, including advice and nutrition tips.

 Call us at (905) 521-5500 to schedule a no-obligation in-home consultation.
 Learn more about the compassionate, quality senior care we deliver each day to families in our community.

 Home Instead offers free monthly newsletters with tips and advice for caregivers of elderly loved ones.

 Each Home Instead Senior Care franchise is independently owned and operated.